dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
- oh yeah absolutely i love i love it because you know i can invest in a mining rig with GPUs and you know in i could split my farm up into four
+ oh yes absolutely i love i love it because you know i can invest in a mining rig with GPUs and you know in i could split my farm up into four